ObjectDetection/DukeMTMC-Pose/README.md

 Pedestrian Pose for DukeMTMC-reID (Python and Matlab API)

 ### Data
-The 18 pedestrian body points have include in `result`.
+The 18 pedestrian body points have been included in `result`.

+We generated the pose by [OpenPose](https://github.com/CMU-Perceptual-Computing-Lab/openpose).
+Thank their great works.

 ### API